-The BPRD is open to all I-70 corridor residents.
-Please see the Hours page for the current hours of operations.
-It is located at 455 S. First St., Bennett CO 80136.
+BPRD is open to all I-70 corridor residents.
+Please see the home page for hours of operation.
+It is located at 455 S. First St., Bennett CO 80102.

 Special districts are a form of local government created to provide certain municipal-type services in unincorporated or rural areas of the state.
 The legal structure of special districts was recognized by an authorizing act of the Colorado General Assembly in 1949.
 The General Assembly declared that special local government service districts could be created to provide necessary and desired services within designated boundaries.
 For more information about special districts, please ask at the front desk for a copy of the “Citizens Guide to Special Districts.”

 As a special district, the BPRD has no financial affiliation with the Town of Bennett.
 The District is financially independent and is run by an elected board.
 It operates with limited tax dollars obtained from a property tax designated for the district.
-For every property appraised at a $100,000 value, the District receives less than $30.
+For every property appraised at a $100,000 value, the District receives a total of (approximately) $70.00. $30 of the $70 is earmarked for operations.
+The remainder is allocated for the Bond fund.
 The BPRD’s boundaries are smaller than those of the Town, the Bennett School District, and the Bennett Fire Protection District.
 The BPRD is located within the immediate town of Bennett, on the Adams County side only.
 As a result, when a resident lives on the Arapahoe County side of Bennett, they are charged out-of-district rates.

 Because the BPRD is a special district, its funding is limited.
 This has not only forced BPRD staff to become very creative when setting up leagues and programs, but, in many instances, forced the District to pass some costs on to users and residents.
 This is why it has been so important to have the financial support of local businesses and generous donors.
 Without their kindness and charitable donations, the BPRD would not be able to offer the programs that it does.